van-sprundel/check-buddy/README.md

 ![](assets/logo.png)

-# Chess in Rust
+# Check Buddy

-Chess engine using Bevy for GUI
+A Chess engine written in Rust, using Bevy for GUI

 # Running
 ### Debug